dimaelzeinge/openaibatch/README.md

 # OpenAI Batch Tools

 Some simple tools to convert a CSV file to JSONL, split a JSONL file into multiple parts, and extract responses from JSONL files.
 These tools are designed to help you prepare data for OpenAI batch processing.
+You can see full details on my blog post [here](https://www.zheqiaoc.com/2024/11/21/openai-batch-tools).

 ## Screenshot